TB Info

 When your herd is due a TB test, you will be notified by APHA.
 Ultimately, it is your own responsibility to arrange your TB test.
 We will make our best efforts to help you achieve test dates within the allocated time frame.

-The TB testing diary is co-ordinated by Vicky Fowler and TB tests will be carried out by one of our vets or ATTs.
+The TB testing diary is co-ordinated by our TB coordinator TB tests will be carried out by one of our vets or ATTs.

 The days spent TB testing can be long and difficult for our team, so please help us by presenting all cattle in practical and safe handling facilities.